pengwei2000/flow_matching_morphomnist/README.md

 3. A two-dimensional grid spanning digits and slants.

 ## 5. Acknowledgement
-Most of the code in this repository is adapted from https://github.com/owenliang/pytorch-diffusion.
+The basic implementations of UNet and diffusion model are adapted from https://github.com/owenliang/pytorch-diffusion.
+The original paper for the Morpho-MNIST dataset: https://arxiv.org/pdf/1809.10780